gentaliti/javadesignpatterns/decorator/README.md

 # Decorator Pattern
 # Introduction
 Decorator pattern is used to extend functionality of an object rather than the entire class.
-By doing so we are satisfing two OO principles:
+By doing so we are satisfying two OO principles:

 - [Open-Closed principle](https://en.wikipedia.org/wiki/Open/closed_principle) - Classes should be open for extension, but closed for modification.
 - [Single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) - States that every module or class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.